sfdc-ea-pmm/sfdc-ea-demo-templates/README.md

 3. Go to Setup --> Manage Packages and create a new package with the Einstein Analytics assets.
 No need to upload.

 #### Retrieve the source
-1. Run `./scripts/retrieveTemplate.sh -s [SOURCE ORG ALIAS] -p [PACKAGE NAME]`
+1. Run `./scripts/retrieveTemplate.sh -u [SOURCE ORG ALIAS] -p [PACKAGE NAME] -d [DATASETS optional]`
 2. Once the script completes, the source for the selected packaged template will be available in the sfdx_temp folder.
 You will then have to manually move these folders into the `force-app/main/default` folder.
+There also a couple manual steps that need to be taken:
+    1. Move the `external_files` folder into `waveTemplates\[TEMPLATE API NAME]`
+    2. Move dataset XMD files into `external_files` from `waveTemplates\dataset_files` if datasets are not created by dataflow
+    3. Create datasets schema files, by using Create Dataset UI in Analytics Studio.
+        1. Create --> Dataset --> CSV File --> Upload File --> Next --> Make any changes if needed --> Back --> Data Schema File --> Download File
+        2. Save file into same folder as CSV file. i.e. `../waveTemplates/[TEMPLATE API NAME]/external_files`
+    3. Rename any datasets names that end with a # and update references
+    4. Fix dot notations
-3. Spin up a scratch org push into an non-scratch org to validate.
+3. Spin up a scratch org push into an non-scratch org to validate or deploy to a non-scratch org.